 Castle Hill in the First Millennium

-This week we’ll be exploring the early history of Castle Hill down to the fifteenth century.
+This week we’ll be exploring the early history of Castle Hill in the first millennium.
 Along the way, we’ll encounter the varied categories of source material that can be used to shed light on earlier periods of history.